-S.phone.number: 310-555-6789 310-555-0987 780-433-9393 1 1 1
+'''

+S.phone.number:

+310-555-6789

+1

+310-555-0987

+1

+780-433-9393

+1

 A.area:

+2

-310 2
+310

+780

-780 1
+1

 A.ph:

+555-6789

-555-6789 1
+1

+555-0987

-555-0987 1
+1

+433-9393

-433-9393 1
+1

+'''

 Notice that none of these features overlap and consequently a clustering algorithm would not discover any similarity between the columns.
-In this research, we enrich the feature space by classifying data columns within several feature domains (e.g., zip code, phone number, state, positive integer).
+In this research, we enrich the feature space by classifying data columns within several feature domains (e.g., zip code, phone number, state, positive integer, ...)
 Once a column is classified within a particular feature domain, the feature types associated with that domain are extracted for the column's feature vector (e.g., zip5 - the first five digits of a zip code, zip4 - the last four digits of a nine-digit zip code, area - the area code of a phone number, exch - the 3-digit phone number exchange, phone - the seven-digit local phone number, ext - the extension of any digits after a 10-digit phone number).
 We also add domain specific feature domains.
-For example, in aligning the EPA Air Quality databases, we added feature domains for SIC codes (OSHA), NAICS codes (CENSUS), EIC codes (CARB), SCC point source codes (EPA), and CAS registry numbers (EPA2).
+We implemented a total of 20 feature domains.

 The algorithm we use for recognizing these domains simply searches for patterns that describe the domain.
-For example, a 10digit phone number is recognized if the first three digits are a known area code, the fourth digit is between [2-9], and the rest of the field is numeric.
+For example, a 10-digit phone number is recognized if the first three digits are a known area code, the fourth digit is between [2-9], and the rest of the field is numeric.
 If our patterns do not fire on a particular column (e.g., a column containing international phone numbers), then the catch-all Text feature domain will always fire.